MichalAdorno/kata-exercises/README.md

 * "(1+sqrt(5))/2" --> ["(","1","+","sqrt","(","5",")",")","/","2"]
 * "1 + (2 - 3)" --> ["1","+","(","2","-","3",")"]
 ### searching.binary
-Implement the binary search that finds the first and the last occurence of a value in a table, use it to get the number of occurences.
+1. Implement the binary search that finds the first and the last occurence of a value in a table, use it to get the number of occurences.
+2. Implement an algorithm that finds an index i in a ascending (monothonic) array A of unique integers where A[i]==i (see [LAAK], ex.
+9.3).
 ### searching.bitonic
 Use binary search to find the maximum value in a bitonic table.
 ### sorting.heapsort